kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // that a device will consume from a counter set.
   //
   // This makes it possible to define a set of shared counters that
   // are not tied to a specific counter set.
-The counter set is inferred by context
-  // in which the DeviceCounterConsumptionMixin is referenced from
+  // The counter set is specified when the DeviceCounterConumptionMixin is reference from the device.
-  // the device.
   //
   // The total number of device mixins, device counter consumption mixins,
   // counter set mixins, basic devices must be